sameerean/flight-booking/ReadMe.md

 5. GET /passengers
 6. GET /passengers/{passenger-id}

-To test these end-points, see the API documentation section [here](#API-Documentation-and-Integration-Testing)
+To test these end-points, see the API documentation section [here](#api-doc)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+The source code can be checked out to your local and then build and run the application either from your IDE after importing to it as a maven project, or just from a command line.
+Follow these steps for the command-line option:

 ### Prerequisites
 1. Java 8
 2. Maven 3

-[API Documentation (Swagger)]
+3. Git

 ### Installing & Running